adarnimrod/mail-docker/spamd/README.md

 The image comes with the script `spamd-learn` which goes over the mobx files in `/var/mail`, uses them for training the classifier and them saves the database in the `/var/backups/sa-learn` volume.
-On statup, the container restores the database from that volume.
+On startup, the container restores the database from that volume.
 To update the database run `spamd-learn` from inside the container with `docker exec` (there's no need to restart the container afterwards).
 For an example see the [Cron image](../crond) inside this project.